Isometric Poster Design

 The above layout was chosen as our final poster design for the following reasons:

-- The small scale cubic structure within the larger cubic format clearly illustrates the concept of isometric drawing.
+- The arrangement of small isometric forms within the larger cubic format clearly illustrates the concept of isometric drawing.

 - The negative spaces between the forms subliminally act as star-shaped symbols of quality.